 know at the time was that this sentence hardly gave

 justice to the immense contribution that Dawson made that day.

-This brief biography does not even begin to explain what
+This brief biography at the Visitor Center does not even begin to explain what

 Although I had